SonarSource/gh-action_build-notify/README.md

 > WARNING
 > This workflow has to be merged into the default branch before being able to be used.
 > There is a limitation (or a security feature) from GitHub.
-Workflows which are triggered based on check_run has to be merged to master
+Workflows which are triggered based on check_run has to be merged to default branch.

 ## Options